GaiaNet-AI/docs/README.md

-# GaiaNet Docs
+# Gaia Docs

-The documentation is for GaiaNet node operators, users, and creators.
+The documentation is for Gaia node operators, users, and creators.

 ## Contributing

 We welcome contributions to improve our documentation!
 Here's how you can contribute:
 1. Fork the repository:
-	- Visit the [GaiaNet docs repository](https://github.com/GaiaNet-AI/docs) on GitHub
+	- Visit the [Gaia docs repository](https://github.com/GaiaNet-AI/docs) on GitHub
 	- Click the "Fork" button in the top-right corner
 	- Select where you want to fork the repository (your personal account or an organization)
 2. Clone your forked repository:`